-Legendary Pokémon are some of the coolest pocket monsters in the entire franchise.
-They have the most elaborate designs, the best videogame stats, and some of the mightiest Pokémon cards.
-While all Mythical and Legendary Pokémon were once few in number, each new game has added more – so we've collected this handy list of every single one you can catch or collect.
+Legendary Pokémon are iconic - they have the most elaborate designs, the best stats, and some of the mightiest Pokémon cards.
+While all Mythical and Legendary Pokémon were once few in number, each new game has added more.
+To help you keep track, we've created this handy list of all 71 Legendaries and 23 Mythicals you can catch or collect.

 If you'd like a complete Legendary and Mythical Pokémon list, this guide can provide - but our full 'How many Pokémon are there?' guide covers pocket monsters of all kinds.
 If you like rare and powerful things, you might also be interested in our guides to rare Pokémon cards and the best Pokémon cards.
 For now, though, let's meet the legends.